A Wavefield Correlation Approach to Improve Sound Speed Estimation in Ultrasound Autofocusing: Introduction

-To improve upon sound speed inversion methods, iterative closed-loop versions of sound speed estimators have been proposed.
+To improve the determination of local sound speed, iterative closed-loop versions of sound speed estimators have been proposed.
 An iterative version of pulse-echo tomographic sound speed estimation (iterative CUTE) was developed in \cite{Zengqiu2024Iterative}.
 The final predictions from this approach have increased accuracy compared to the prior CUTE model \cite{Stahli2020Improved} because repeatedly updating the phase shifts for the inversion process using the previously estimated sound speed map alleviates the estimation bias from the initial assumed sound speed.
-Similarly, \cite{Ali2023Iterative} improves upon \cite{Ali2022Distributed}, in part by iteratively calculating aberration delays from beamformed data and updating the sound speed estimate in a closed loop.
-While many of these estimators utilize the relationship between phase shifts, or delays, caused by aberration and the local sound speed in the medium to solve an inversion problem, some of the latest aberration correction approaches optimize an image focus criterion with respect to the local sound speed instead.
-In earlier decades, optimizing a focus criterion was used for simpler phase-screen models of aberration \cite{Krishnan1996Adaptive, Masoy2005Iteration}, but has recently been expanded to more distributed correction methods \cite{Wang2025Pixel}.
-However, these approaches did not incorporate local sound speed to the image reconstruction process.
+Likewise, \cite{Ali2023Iterative} improves upon \cite{Ali2022Distributed}, in part by iteratively calculating aberration delays from beamformed data and updating the sound speed estimate in a closed loop.
+While many of these estimators utilize the relationship between measured phase shifts, or aberration delays, caused by local sound speed variations in the medium to solve an inverse problem, some of the more recent aberration correction approaches optimize an image focusing criterion with respect to the local sound speed instead.
+In earlier decades, optimizing a focusing criterion was used for simpler phase-screen models of aberration \cite{Krishnan1996Adaptive, Masoy2005Iteration}, but this principle has recently been expanded to target distributed aberration correction as well \cite{Wang2025Pixel}.
+However, these approaches do not incorporate local sound speed to the image reconstruction process.
 Recently, we introduced ultrasound autofocusing, a distributed aberration correction technique that ties image focusing criteria to gradient-descent-based sound speed estimation to iteratively update a local sound speed estimate and apply DAS beamforming via delays calculated by a straight-ray model of wave propagation \cite{Simson2025Ultrasound}.
-This method has been shown to produce excellent distributed aberration correction.
-However, while the sound speed estimation it produces is improved significantly over prior models, the estimation is not entirely accurate because the method does not explicitly optimize for the correct local sound speed, but rather a local sound speed that is optimal for the focusing criterion.
-Additionally, this method can have difficulty accurately estimating sound speeds for regions with large sound speed differences from the mean global sound speed.
+In particular, this method has been shown to produce excellent distributed aberration correction.